 The Company faces risks related to health epidemics and other outbreaks of communicable diseases, which could significantly disrupt its operations and may materially and adversely affect its business and financial conditions.
 The Company's business could be adversely impacted by the effects of the COVID-19 coronavirus which was declared a global pandemic by the World Health Organization in March 2020.
-COVID-19 has spread from China where the virus was originally reported to several other countries, including Canada and European countries in which the Company operates, and infections have been reported globally.
+COVID-19 infections have been reported globally.